AdamYuan/SparseVoxelOctree/README.md

 # Sparse Voxel Octree
-A GPU SVO Builder using rasterization pipeline and a efficient SVO ray marcher
+A GPU SVO Builder using rasterization pipeline, a efficient SVO ray marcher and a simple SVO path tracer.

 ## Compilation
 ```bash